Joins

 This produces a Cartesian product of all rows from both tables.

-Inner Join On Condition
+Inner Join with ON

-Use ON clause to specify join conditions:
+Use the ON clause to specify join conditions:

 SELECT columns